juan-karacho/pocket-hang-drum/README.md

 # building instructions

 The components cost around 40 Euros.
+If you have basic soldering knowledge and used an arduino / teensy before then this should be an easy build.

 ## electronics